-Does any boss look forward to employee review time?
+It is that time of the year again for bosses: employee review time!
 For some busy small business owners, employee reviews can seem like an unnecessary formality that takes time away from all the other things they could be doing.
 Others dread giving reviews because they don't like confronting employees about problems with their work.
-Whatever the reason you hate giving reviews, the following tips can make the process easier.
+Regardless of how you feel about giving reviews, the following tips can make the employee review process easier.